CreativeInquiry/ARKit-Educational-Templates/README.md

 # ARKit Educational Templates

+## About
+This repository contains a collection of simple template projects and tutorials for developing augmented reality (AR) iPhone apps using Unity and Apple's ARKit technology.
+These projects and their documentation were developed in October 2019 by [Connie Ye](https://github.com/khanniie)/[@crabbage_](https://twitter.com/crabbage_), with support from the [Frank-Ratchye STUDIO for Creative Inquiry](http://studioforcreativeinquiry), for undergraduate new-media arts courses taught by [Golan Levin](http://flong.com) at Carnegie Mellon University.
+These templates are intended for students with introductory programming experience and introductory familiarity with Unity.
+We welcome your contributions and corrections.
+If you use these templates in your curriculum, please acknowledge Connie's work.

-*IMPORTANT note for students in 60-212:* If you are using a STUDIO iPhone, turn off automatic software updates and DO NOT update to iOS 13 if you plan on using the [AR remote](#arkit-remote) tool, which is highly suggested.
+***IMPORTANT NOTE:*** As of November 11th, 2019, the Unity [AR remote](#arkit-remote) tool, which is highly recommended for development and debugging, is not working in iOS 13.
+For this reason, these tutorials are intended iPhones running iOS 12.
+We recommend that you turn off automatic software updates and *DO NOT* update to iOS 13, if you plan on using the AR Remote tool.
+This information is subject to change.

 ## Table of Contents
 1. [Downloading This Project](#downloading-this-project)